 1. History & Treatment Planning

-The first phase of EMDR focuses on target identification; it often takes one session to complete.
+The first phase of EMDR focuses on target identification, often taking one full session to complete.
 Target selection begins with an assessment of past, present, and predicted future associations of the client’s symptoms.
 The most common targets are memories and current triggers.
 Targets discovered during this phase create the outline for the remaining phases.

 Phase one also includes an assessment of the client’s ability to manage and cope with stressors and symptoms.
 This guides the amount of time spent in the next phase.